alban-read/M1-MICRO-FORTH/dumbint.md

 ARM code takes 32 bits, the register lengths are natively 64 bits.

-I assume that using 64 bit addresses for an interpreter would pointlessly waste memory and suck away bandwidth, so I am using tokens instead of addresses.
+I guessed that using 64 bit addresses for an interpreter would pointlessly waste memory and suck away bandwidth, so I am using tokens instead of addresses.

-I assume this is also likely to be slower, I have not writen profiling WORDs yet.
+I guess this is also likely to be slower, which is a topic for profiling and testing.

-An address based interpreter is much smaller, but this is not huge.
+An address based interpreter is smaller, but this one is not huge.